AlexisAndradeDev/CommandsGPT/README.md

     * The name of the function is irrelevant.

     * The first argument must be the Config object.
+The second argument is the Graph object.

     * The arguments must match the arguments from the commands dictionary.